 Although letters of commitment from faculty members are not required, the proposed topic must be congruent with the interests and expertise of at least one member of the Ph.D.
 Program Faculty.

 Applicants must submit a writing sample, in the form of a substantial research paper or publication.
-The writing sample must be submitted electronically on the Online Admissions Application by January 20, 2020 and should demonstrate academic communication skills.
+The writing sample must be submitted electronically and should demonstrate academic communication skills.